13 Weeks Pregnant: The 13th Week Of Pregnancy

-Pregnancy Week 13: What changes are occurring with your body?
+What changes are occurring with your body during the 13th week of pregnancy?

 Up until this point, your baby’s head has been the largest part of his/her body, but that is beginning to change.
-Your baby’s head is now only about 1/3 of his/her total body.
+Your baby’s head is now only about 1/3 of his/her body.
 Unique fingerprints are now located on the tips of your baby’s fingers.
-The kidney and urinary tract are completely functional which allows the amniotic fluid he/she has been swallowing to be excreted.
-Covering your baby’s skin is a fine, soft hair called lanugo.
+The kidney and urinary tract are completely functional, which allows the amniotic fluid your baby has been swallowing to be excreted.
+Also, covering your baby’s skin is a fine, soft hair called lanugo.

-By your thirteenth week of pregnancy, your baby is almost 3¾ inches long and weighs 1¼ ounces.*
+By your thirteenth week of pregnancy, your baby is almost 3¾ inches (9.5 centimeters) long and weighs 1¼ ounces (about 35 grams).

 - You have a history of premature birth or labor.